 Timely Filing

 Condo owners must file a real property transfer tax form or deed with the Division of Land Records through the Automated City Register Information System (ACRIS).
 Typically, this filing is completed at the time of purchase by a title company or attorney.
-Owners who purchase their condo units after January 5 will need to wait until the following tax year to apply.
+To qualify for the upcoming tax year, the unit must be purchased on or before January 5 and properly recorded in ACRIS; purchases after January 5 qualify for the following tax year.

 Savings from the Cooperative and Condominium Tax Abatement Program